About Bikeway Haiku

-Do you use the Minuteman Bikeway to commute to work or get around town?
+Do you use the Minuteman Bikeway to get around town or commute to work?
 For exercise or to enjoy nature?
 As a place to take a walk with friends?
-Write a haiku about your experiences and send it to us!
-Some of the haiku poems created by the community will be painted on 10 miles of Bikeway connecting Arlington, Lexington and Bedford.

-Next time you are on the Bikeway, notice what is going on around you and share what you see or hear by writing a haiku.
-Maybe you will write about the beauty of a birdsong, or maybe you will write about the anger of seeing an empty plastic water bottle floating on your favorite pond, not far from a family of swans.
+Maybe you will write about the beauty of a birdsong, or maybe you will write about your anger at seeing a plastic water bottle floating on your favorite pond, too close to a family of swans.

 In your own voice, sing